Online Slip Detection and Friction Coefficient Estimation for Autonomous Racing: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-The effectiveness of vehicles depends on accurate knowledge of key vehicle and environment parameters, among which the tire-road friction coefficient (TRFC) is one of the most critical \cite{LiSong2009,LiYang2015}.
+Effective road driving depends on accurate knowledge of key vehicle and environment parameters, among which the tire-road friction coefficient (TRFC) is one of the most critical \cite{LiSong2009,LiYang2015}.
 The TRFC defines the upper limit of forces that can be transmitted between tires and road, thereby constraining braking, steering, and overall vehicle stability \cite{Nagy2023EGP}.
-Accurate and real-time estimation of this parameter is essential not only for human drivers, but increasingly for automated decision-making, and trajectory planning in autonomous vehicles \cite{s18030896}.
-In the domain of autonomous racing, operating at or near these friction limits is essential to achieve competitive lap times.
-Online slip detection is therefore a crucial capability: it provides feedback for exploiting available traction while maintaining stability, and it supports higher-level functions such as adaptive control, trajectory planning, and race strategy.
+Accurate and real-time estimation of this parameter is essential not only for human drivers, but increasingly for automated decision-making, including trajectory planning in autonomous vehicles \cite{s18030896}.
+In autonomous racing, operating at or near these friction limits is essential to achieve competitive lap times.
+Therefore, \textit{online slip detection} is a crucial capability: it provides feedback for exploiting available traction while maintaining stability, and it supports higher-level functions such as adaptive control, trajectory planning, and race strategy.
 Moreover, since tire conditions strongly influence traction availability, slip detection also plays a key role in monitoring and managing the effective use of tires during high-performance driving \cite{Kalaria2023}.

 Unlike velocity or acceleration, however, the TRFC cannot be measured directly by standard onboard sensors.
 Specialized sensors capable of direct measurement exist; however, their high cost and integration challenges prevent their widespread use.
-This limitation has motivated extensive research into indirect estimation methods \cite{uchanski2001road}.
+This limitation has motivated extensive research into indirect TRFC estimation methods \cite{uchanski2001road}.

 Broadly, TRFC estimation approaches can be categorized into \textit{cause-based} and \textit{effect-based} approaches.
 Cause-based approaches aim to characterize road surface properties directly, using cameras, laser scanners, or acoustic sensing \cite{Breuer1992MeasurementOT,Eichhorn1992PREDICTIONAM}.
 Although these approaches can provide useful surface classification, they typically yield only coarse friction estimates and often require large training datasets. \textit{Effect-based} approaches instead infer TRFC from the dynamic responses of the vehicle, exploiting measurable quantities such as wheel slip, sideslip angle, yaw rate, or acceleration \cite{inproceedings,Singh2015}.
 These approaches tend to be more accurate, as they incorporate the actual interaction between tire and road, but they tend to rely heavily on vehicle or tire models whose parameters may vary with conditions.